White Marc Bouwer dress of Angelina Jolie: Reception

 Critical reception to the dress focused on the material and color, describing both as difficult to wear stylishly.
 Most critics agreed that the look was a success for Jolie, and comparisons were drawn to several classic Hollywood stars, including Rita Hayworth, Jean Harlow, and especially Marilyn Monroe.
 The dress's minimalism and classic aesthetic has consistently been referred to as a defining moment for Jolie's style.
+It has been described in subsequent years by fashion and celebrity publications as a memorable and stylish selection that was reminiscent of classical Hollywood style.